 Answer: As a standard, most separators are available in mild carbon steel and 304L/316L-series stainless steels.
-Specially designed separators can also be constructed in most weldable metals, including, but not limited to: super duplex stainless steels, chrome-moly, titanium, Hastelloys, nickel alloys, and cupronickel.
+Specially designed separators can also be constructed in most weldable metals, including, but not limited to: super duplex stainless steels, chrome-moly, titanium, Hastelloy, nickel alloys, and cupronickel.
 In special cases, separators can also be fabricated in plastic or fiberglass.
-For materials other than carbon and stainless steel, consult with LAKOS on the availablility of your specific material requirements.
+For materials other than carbon and stainless steel, consult with LAKOS on the availability of your specific material requirements.

 Answer: LAKOS separators and sand filters are both designed to remove solids from liquids, but have advantages over each other depending on the application.

 A separator is designed to remove solids with a specific gravity at least 1.5 times that of the carrying liquid.
 Separators require very little, if any, maintenance because they have no moving parts.
-The pressure loss across a separator is predictable and steady, and only varies with flow rate.
-Separators require minimum liquid loss for purging of collected solids, and can also be equipped with an optional solids recovery vessel that can eliminate liquid loss.
+The pressure loss across a separator is predictable and steady and only varies with flow rate.
+Separators require minimum liquid loss for the purging of collected solids, and can also be equipped with an optional solids recovery vessel that can eliminate liquid loss.
 However, separators do not generally help with liquid clarity (turbidity) and are ineffective on organic material, such as algae.

 A sand media filter is designed to remove finer solids (down to 5 microns in size) with low specific gravities.
 Sand filters are used when finer filtration and liquid clarity (turbidity reduction) are a requirement.
-Sand filters do require more operational maintenance (more moving parts), and use more liquid for backwashing of the sand bed to remove the collected solids.
+Sand filters do require more operational maintenance (more moving parts) and use more liquid for backwashing of the sand bed to remove the collected solids.
 Pressure loss across a media filter varies, as solids are collected and enter a backwash cycle when they reach a predetermined pressure loss.
 However, sand media filters are very efficient at removing a wide variety of light, organic solids.

 Answer: The maximum solids loading on LAKOS Separators is recommended to be less than 1% by volume.
-While 1% may seem low, keep in mind that 1% in a small 100 gpm system is 1 gallon of solids every minute, or 1,440 gallons (twenty-six 55-gallon drums) of solids per day.
+While 1% may seem low, keep in mind that 1% in a small 100 GPM system is 1 gallon of solids every minute, or 1,440 gallons (twenty-six 55-gallon drums) of solids per day.
 Models H20, SMP, and MAX Separators for residential use are not recommended to exceed 0.25% by volume.
 ILB Series Separators are not recommended to exceed 0.50% by volume.
 If your application exceeds these limitations, please consult your factory representative for proven alternatives.

 Answer: The LAKOS Separator is capable of working with any liquid that has a viscosity less than 100 SSU.
 The solids to be separated must also have a specific gravity at least 1.5 greater than the fluid.
 The greater the specific gravity of the separable solids and the lower the viscosity of the liquid, the better the LAKOS Separator will work.
 A good rule of thumb: if the solids settle within 3-4 minutes in your liquid, they will likely be separable with a LAKOS Separator.